Natural Remedies for Heart Palpitations: Soothe Your Heartbeat Naturally

 heart palpitations acupressure

-Coherence breathing to calm palpitations
+Coherence breathing: The Navy SEAL technique to calm palpitations

 Cardiac coherence is a breathing technique that calms the nervous system in five minutes and regulates the heartbeat.